uniwebcms/semantic-parser/README.md

 - Multiple H1s appear (no main content created)
 - The heading level indicates a new section

+**Pretitle Detection:** Any heading followed by a more important heading is automatically detected as a pretitle:
+- H3 before H1 → pretitle ✅
+- H2 before H1 → pretitle ✅
+- H6 before H5 → pretitle ✅
+- H4 before H2 → pretitle ✅

+No configuration needed - it just works naturally!

 ### Divider-Based Grouping

 When any horizontal rule (`---`) is present, the entire document uses divider-based grouping.
 Groups are split explicitly by dividers.